apache/ws-axiom/README.txt

 Support
 ===================

-Any problem with this release can be reported to ws-commons mailing list.
+Any problem with this release can be reported to Apache Web Services mailing lists.
-If you are sending an email to the mailing list make sure to add the [AXIOM] prefix to the subject.
+If you are sending an email to the mailing list make sure to add the [Axiom] prefix to the subject.

 Mailing list subscription:

-commons-dev-subscribe@ws.apache.org
+users-subscribe@ws.apache.org
+dev-subscribe@ws.apache.org

-Thank you for using AXIOM!
+Thank you for using Axiom!

-The Apache AXIOM Team.
+The Apache Axiom Team.